Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Method

 \section{Method}

-In this section, we describe our baseline method for block-sparse attention in the global attention layer in VGGT (\cref{ssec:pooling}) and how we adapt it to handle camera and register tokens (\cref{ssec:special-token-handling}).
-Note that while we utilize the implementation of SpargeAttention~\cite{zhang2025spargeattention}, block-sparse attention in itself is independent of this particular work and could, for example, be implemented on top of Flash Attention~\cite{dao2022flashattention,dao2023flashattentionV2,zhang2025flare} to yield similar results.
+In this section, we describe our method for block-sparse attention in the global attention layer in VGGT (\cref{ssec:pooling}) and how we handle camera and register tokens (\cref{ssec:special-token-handling}).
+Note that while we utilize the implementation of SpargeAttention~\cite{zhang2025spargeattention}, block-sparse attention in itself is independent of that particular work and could, \eg, be implemented on top of FlashAttention~\cite{dao2022flashattention,dao2023flashattentionV2,zhang2025flare} to yield similar results.
 We provide a theoretical analysis of the achievable speed-up for a certain architecture in the appendix.